ohpyupi/study.security-plus/intro-to-cryptography.md

 * A standard for digital signatures: DSA (Digital Signature Algorithms)

 ### Hashing
+* Principles
   * Diffusion
     * Describes a situation where a small change introduced to the input data before encryption causes large changes in its encrypted version
   * Confusion
     * Output of a cryptographic function should be considerably different from the corresponding plaintext input
+* Examples
+  * MD5 (Message Digest 5)
+  * SHA (Secure Hashing Algorithm)
+  * RIPEMD (RACE Integrity Primitives Evaluation Message Digest)
+  * HMAC (Keyed-Hashing for Message Authentication)

 ### Misc.
 * Nonrepudiation